GreenInfo-Network/CensusShapefileMaker/README.md

 A utility to download census polygons and attribute tables, then merge them.

 A recurring need we have had, is to download census areas (blocks) then join them to attribute tables (number of males, number of people, mean income).
-Doing this using ArcMap has proven tedious and error-prone: the fields come in with unintuitive names such as P6i1 instead of TotPop, dropping a column hangs for a few seconds, adding a new "PctMale" field based on "Male divided by TotPop" involves several steps since you need to also account for division by zero.
+Doing this using ArcMap has proven tedious and error-prone: the fields come in with unintuitive names such as P6i1 instead of TotPop, dropping a column hangs for a few seconds and we drop the large majority of them for any given use case, adding a new "PctMale" field based on "Male divided by TotPop" involves several steps since you need to also account for division by zero.

 So, this specific need distilled down into a single script: Run one command, come back 10 minutes later to the dataset waiting for you: renamed fields, extraneous fields dropped, tract attributes mapped down to the individual blocks...